Skip to main content

 Federal Grant Seekers Fellowship

-The School of Engineering Federal Grant Seekers Fellowship runs every other year and alternates with our Early Career Fellowship.
+The School of Engineering Federal Grant Seekers Program (FGSP) runs every other year and alternates with our Early Career Fellowship.

-Your fellowship will culminate with a trip to Washington, D.C. during summer 2024 to meet with program officers from federal agencies such as NSF, NIH, EPA, etc.
+Your fellowship will culminate with a Program Officer Engagement Week in May, where participants will meet virtually with program officers from federal agencies such as NSF, NIH, EPA, etc.

 Requirements and Eligibility

-• Fellows are required to attend all sessions, travel to Washington D.C. and submit a proposal to desired funding agency in / near Washington, D.C.
+• Participants are required to attend all sessions, meet with program officers and submit a proposal to a desired federal funding agency.

 • All faculty in the School of Engineering and the College are eligible.